23f2000783/birthday/SPEC.md

 2. **"Your art gets 3 likes instead of 300.
 You:"**
    - post it anyway, it's mine · already onto the next one · save it for me, not the feed · shrug, keep painting
 3. **"Someone says 'you should paint more like [famous artist].'
 You:"**
-   - nah, I paint like Mansi · take the note, keep my soul · smile and do my own thing · already unmatched, thanks
+   - nah, I paint like She · take the note, keep my soul · smile and do my own thing · already unmatched, thanks
 4. **"The realest flex?"**
    - liking my own work before anyone else does · finishing the hard piece · being gentle when it's hard · showing up for everyone
 5. **"Who's watching over all of this?"**